MSMazaya/MSMazaya/README.md

 Hi!

 I am a Master of Software Engineering – Embedded Systems student at Carnegie Mellon University.
-My interests include compilers, computer architecture, and embedded systems.
-I have completed three software engineering internships and two research internships focused on computer architecture and high-performance computing.
+I write compilers, firmware, and HDLs.

 Feel free to reach out if you find anything interesting here!